jobstuff951127/CRUD_JWT/README.md

 # Toka
 This project is a Toka technical exam.

-Currently undone, some techs that i use:
+Currently unfinished, some technologies that i used:

 *Vuetify
 *Vue CLI